Donate to Grow-a-Row!

 In times of crisis, we see how vulnerable our food system is to social and environmental shocks.
 Growing extra food on our lawns or at our community gardens can provide much needed food for our Kitchener-Waterloo's vulnerable population.
 Due to COVID-19, we are already seeing a doubling in the use of area food banks.
 The next few years of economic hardship could be lightened by YOUR participation in our Grow-a-Row program.

 Step 2.
-Participants plant the sprouts and seedlings and start to Grow-a-Row of food for donation or, in a messy patch.
+Residents plant the sprouts and seedlings and start to Grow-a-Row of food for donation or, in a messy patch.
 Whatever you prefer. :)

 Step 3.
 Keep track of the total weight of produce that you have grown and are donating using this form.

 Step 4.
-Deliver this produce either directly to people in need within your community, or to a participating Grow-a-Row food organization that will give out the food such as the Food Bank of Waterloo Region.
+Deliver this produce either directly to people in need within your community, or to a participating Grow-a-Row food organization that will give out the food such as the Food Bank of Waterloo Region or the Community Fridge KW.
 If donating to an organization, try to contact them early so they know in advance what you will be giving.

 Our goal is to see if we can grow 10,000 pounds of total produce together.
 Let's see if we can fulfill that goal!
 Feel free to check out our FAQs to learn more about the program.